ekalinin/nodeenv/README.rst

     $ nodeenv --requirements=requirements.txt --jobs=4 --force env

-If you alredy have an environment and want to update packages from requirements file you can use ``--update`` option::
+If you already have an environment and want to update packages from requirements file you can use ``--update`` option::

     $ . env-4.3/bin/activate
     (env-4.3)$ nodeenv --requirements=requirements.txt --update env-4.3

-If you whant to call node from environment without activation then you shoould use `shim` script::
+If you want to call node from environment without activation then you should use `shim` script::

     $ ./env-4.3/bin/shim --version